 As of December 31, 2020, the Company had not yet commenced any operations.
 All activity for the period from July 29, 2020 (inception) through December 31, 2020 relates to the Company's formation and the Initial Public Offering ("IPO") described below.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
-The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the IPO and will recognize changes in the fair value of the warrant liability as other income (expense).
+The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the IPO.